Last updated 25-Jun-2022

 Without a driver there are scenarios however where driving reaches a stalemate.
 Two Tesla's approaching each other on a single-track road, both being followed by other cars.
 When they meet, they both stop and neither are able to resolve the situation.
 That is not a scenario that can be allowed to happen.

-There are implications when the car is accountable.
-Insurance, dealing with the police should the car be involved in an accident, liability for speeding tickets or other driving offences such as entering a zone where the car is not allowed.
+As mentioned above, there are implications when the car is accountable.
+Insurance, dealing with the police should the car be involved in an accident, even if innocently, liability for speeding tickets or other driving offences such as entering a zone where the car is not allowed.

-Our belief is the following stages will occur to self-driving:
+Our belief is the following logical stages will occur to achieve self-driving:

 Ways you can support tesla-info